tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/between estimator.md

 {{% tip %}}
 __Practical application of between estimator__

-The Between estimator is considerd more of a technical concept than a model to use in practice.
+The Between estimator is considered more of a technical concept than a model to use in practice.
 Think of it as a step between the Fixed Effects and Random Effects model.
 {{% /tip %}}

 ## Estimation of the Between estimator